Skip to content

 }

-// Navigate to the page named "logging" in this way
+// Navigate to the page named "logging" using this method

 Navigator.pushNamed(context, "logging");

-• Method 2: Add FTRouteObserver to MaterialApp.navigatorObservers, use FTMaterialPageRoute to generate, where the widget class name is the page name (view_name).
+• Method 2: Add FTRouteObserver to MaterialApp.navigatorObservers, use a custom FTMaterialPageRoute to parse the page name from the widget's runtimeType, where the widget class name is the page name (view_name).
+Refer to the example here.

 class MyApp extends StatelessWidget {